ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ```

 ## Modles & Datasets
 The trained models we used for prediction can be found in the /models file folder, and datasets in /data folder.
+All files are organized by the below structure.

 ```
 - /model